 29e.
-Over the past month, have you been eating a range of starchy/carbohydrate foods (e.g., rice, pasta, bread, cereal)?
+Over the past month, has your child been eating a range of starchy/carbohydrate foods (e.g., rice, pasta, bread, cereal)?
 Which ones?

-Note: All forms of potatoes (e.g., French fries, chips/crisps, mashed potatoes, baked potatoes) count as a starchy/carbohydrate food, not a vegetable
+Note: All forms of potatoes (e.g., French fries, chips/crisps, mashed potatoes, baked potatoes) count as a starchy/carbohydrate food, not a vegetable.